ploetz-zeller/symbio-documentation/docs/admin/admin-manual/chapter06/admin-manual-en-06-admin-settings.md

 # 6 Administration settings

-## 6.1 User
+## 6.1 Users

-Click the User tile to launch the user administration section.
+This chapter shows user administration, their assignment to individual user groups and permission sets.

+### 6.1.1 User

-### 6.1.1 Set up users
+#### 6.1.1.1 Set up users

 By clicking on New, please enter a name for each new user and assign a password to each user (in the Detail Content).
 You will also need to define the appropriate user roles for each user in the Detail Content by specifying if the user acts as Viewer, Author and/or Approver.